Tips Bulletin

 Nutritional Values of Tomatillo vs Tomato

-We are all aware that fruits and veggies are a good addition to our daily diet, but some have more vitamins than others.
+We know that fruits and veggies are a good addition to our daily diet, but some have more vitamins than others.
 Here is how the tomatillo vs tomato varies in nutrition and the health benefits each one provides.

 Tomatillos have more calories, fat, and protein than tomatoes, while tomatoes have more lycopene and calcium, even the different types of baby tomatoes.
 However, both fruits are a great source of nutrients, including potassium, manganese, vitamin C, vitamin A, vitamin K, and folate.